coconutpalm/righttypes/README.md

 *  `predicate` can be another type constructor function.
 *  `predicate` can be a `java.lang.Class`, which is automatically rewritten as `(fn [x] (instance?
 TheClass x))`

+There are helper functions for creating specialized predicates, too.
+For example, `seq-of` where each element in a `Seqable` collection must satisfy a predicate.

-You can write your own predicates too.
+You can write your own predicates.
 For details, see the source code and tests.

+## What do failure messages look like?

+The best documentation is documentation that is clear and up-to-date.
+The source code is always up-to-date by definition.
+The `T` and `T!` macros automatically capture and stringify your source code so it can be used as part of the diagnostics that they generate.